meshcloud/collie-cli/.github/README.md

 ## ☝️ Prerequisites<a name="prerequisites"></a>

-For each cloud platform you want to manage, you'll need the equivalent cloud CLI installed.
+For each cloud platform you want to manage, you'll need the cloud CLI installed.

 - For AWS, this is the `aws` CLI.
 Install it